Dominica travel guide

 Travel in Dominica

 There are private taxis and car rental available at the Douglas Charles and Canefield airports and elsewhere.
 Car rental should be arranged ahead of time.
 You will be required to wear a face mask at all times on public transport in Dominica.
-You should maintain a distance of 6 feet apart from others, and frequent hand sanitising is mandatory.

 Healthcare in Dominica